pawelgrzybek/pawelgrzybek.com/content/posts/2021-05-05-all-you-need-to-know-to-move-from-commonjs-to-ecmascript-modules-esm-in-node-js.md

 ## Behavior of this keyword

-It is worth mentioning that the behaviour of `this` keyword differs in the global scope.
-In ESM, `this` is undefined, however in CommonJS, `this` keyword points to `exports`.
-Worth remembering about this subtle difference.
+It's worth mentioning that the behaviour of `this` keyword differs in the global scope.
+In ESM, `this` is `undefined`, however in CommonJS, `this` keyword points to `exports`.
+Worth remembering this subtle difference.

 ```js
 // this keyword in ESM